PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 #### Multistore

-- The MultiStore feature embeds a new header.
+- The Multistore feature embeds a new header.
 The color of the header can be now customizable for a shop or a group shop in the MultiStore parameters.

 ![the new multistore header](/assets/images/2021/multistore_header.png)